 5. Make timely and balanced disclosure

-FLT has written policies and procedures governing continuous disclosure and shareholder communication.
+FLT has a Communications and Continuous Disclosure Policy (available on FLT’s website) which discloses FLT’s policies and procedures governing continuous disclosure and shareholder communication.

 In accordance with ASX Listing Rules, the company will immediately disclose publicly any information that a reasonable person will expect to have a material effect on the value of its shares.